The COVID-19 vaccine is our best defence against the virus used alongside effective social distancing, wearing a mask and washing your hands.

 A list of currently open sites is available elsewhere on this site.

-If you have received a letter from the national booking centre inviting you to book your Covid-19 vaccination you can do this online or on the phone using the details on the first page of the letter.
+If you have received a letter from the national booking service (NBS) inviting you to book your Covid-19 vaccination you can do this online or on the phone using the details on the first page of the letter.
 You will need your name, date of birth and NHS number to book.
 Your letter will state your NHS number in the top right corner.
-At the time of booking you will be asked to book your first vaccination and your follow up vaccination, which will be around 12 weeks later.
+At the time of booking you will be asked to book your first vaccination and your follow up vaccination, which will be around 8 weeks later.

 Letters sent by the national booking team are different to letters your GP may also send.
 If you are trying to book into a mass vaccination centre, please do not contact your GP surgery, as they will be unable to book you into the mass centre.
 Please use the details in the letter to book your appointment directly, either online or by phone.

 If your appointment is at a vaccination centre, please call 119 if you need to reschedule or change your appointment.

 For appointments at GP practices please use the contact details provided on your appointment notification.